RowQluZz/odin-recipes/README.md

 6. created two unordered lists and linked them to each recipe
 7. added target_blank and rel noopener noreferrer to open in a new tab and to ensure security

-8.created a new directory called recipe-pics for the picrutes im going to use 9.spaghetti page changes
+8.spaghetti page changes
 -added a free image of a spaghetti
--under the image added the ingredient list(unordered list) -after the ingredients added steps of instructions on how to make the dish(ordered list) added a link saying "check out our other recipes!" linking to the home page 10.removed the target_blank and rel noopener noreferrer for esthetic purposes
+-under the image added the ingredient list(unordered list) -after the ingredients added steps of instructions on how to make the dish(ordered list) added a link saying "check out our other recipes!" linking to the home page 9.removed the target_blank and rel noopener noreferrer for esthetic purposes

+10. made a new file named french-fries.html and linked it to index page.
+11. filled the usual html boilerplate of french-fries.html.
+12. added pictures and descriptions to all recipes.
+13. finished the spaghetti page.